Rafael24-10/My-Passwords/README.md

 1. Clone the repository: `git clone https://github.com/your-username/my-passwords.git`.
 2. You need to have composer intalled.
 It can be downloaded [here](https://getcomposer.org/download/)
+3. Open the project in the terminal and run ´´´ composer install´´´
-3. A server is required to run the project such as APACHE or nginx.
+4. A server is required to run the project such as APACHE or nginx.